Glass with enameled and gilded decoration

 John L. Severance Fund 1981.10

-This specially commissioned colorful lamp was suspended from its six handles along with dozens of similar lamps, which created a dazzling effect.
-When lowered to refill with oil, it stood securely on its splayed foot.
+This colorful lamp would have been suspended by its six handles.
+When lowered to refill its oil, it could stand securely on its splayed foot.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.